 Maths at Beulah Juniors

 Maths is taught as a discrete subject but links are made with the pupil’s curriculum topics where appropriate.
-Currently our maths curriculum covers Number, Calculating, Data Handling, Shape & Space and Measures.
+Currently our maths curriculum covers Number and Place Value, Calculating, Fractions, Statistics, Measurement and Geometry.
 We base our curriculum around ‘Abacus’ maths, to ensure coverage of the curriculum at age appropriate levels.
 An assessment system of targets supports this.

 Our children are taught through a mixture of written and practical experiences to ensure that what they are learning has as much of a real life context as possible.
 We aim to enable a child to develop a positive confident attitude to mathematics, encouraging an ability to think clearly and logically, and develop an understanding of mathematics through the formation of secure concepts based on:

 - Appropriate practical activities.

 - Mathematical skills and knowledge and a quick recall of basic facts.

 - An ability to identify patterns and relationships in mathematics.

 - An awareness of the uses and applications of mathematics in everyday situations.

 - The ability to express ideas concisely using accurate mathematical language.